jharrilim/jharrilim.github.io_gatsby/src/posts/2019-04-02-WhyGraphQL.md

 it is designed **very** well and worth looking into.
 This combined with [Apollo GraphQL](https://www.apollographql.com/), [TypeDI](https://github.com/typestack/typedi), and [TypeORM](https://typeorm.io/#/) and you have got yourself a very strong setup for creating, designing, testing, and connecting GraphQL servers and clients.

+> 2022-08-01: This is no longer an ideal recommendation if you are using TypeScript.
+There are better full-fledged solutions such as [nestjs](https://nestjs.com).

 ### GraphQL seems complex, why shouldn't I just use REST?

 REST seems complex.
 Why aren't you streaming binary?